inoxio/ansible-role-proxmox-vms/README.md

 Deploy Arguments
 ------------

-The deploy-args-file delivers necessary settings for an unattended ubuntu installation.
+The deploy-args-file delivers necessary settings for an unattended Ubuntu installation.
-These settings could be delivered by the preseed-file itself, but since the deploy-args file is a jinja2 file (see jinja2 documentation: http://jinja.pocoo.org/docs/2.10/) you can code which settings should be used for given parameters.
+These settings could be delivered by the preseed-file itself, but since the deploy-args file is a Jinja2 file (see Jinja2 documentation: http://jinja.pocoo.org/docs/2.10/) you can code which settings should be used for given parameters.
 You can also include other files.
-And use ansible variables to make the settings dependending on the vm definition.
+And use Ansible variables to make the settings dependending on the VM definition.
 E.g. locale={{ item.value.locale }}.UTF-8.
-If the local is en_US, jinja2 replaces it to locale=en_US.UTF-8
+If the local is en_US, Jinja2 replaces it to locale=en_US.UTF-8

 Preseed File
 ------------

-The preseed-file contains settings for a unattended installation of an ubuntu distribution.
+The preseed-file contains settings for a unattended installation of an Ubuntu distribution.
 E.g. information how the disk should be partitioned, which user should be created and so on.
 It contains a section for late-commands.
 These are commands that will be executed when the installation is done and will be executed in the installed os itself.
 The late-commands can be delivered in a shell-script.